hashdog/scrapfy-browser-extension/README.md

 # SCRAPfy browser extension

-This is our browser extension code.
+This is our browser extension code for Chrome, Firefox and Opera browsers.

 ## Features